 Expenses that do not impact the assets and liabilities of the government directly are called revenue expenditure.
-Few examples of this type of expenditure are pensions, salaries, administrative expenses, and interest payments.
+A few examples of this type of expenditure are pensions, salaries, administrative expenses, and interest payments.

 This comprises capital receipts and expenditures.
 It is divided into two subparts:

-Any receipt which indicates a decrease in the government’s asset and increases in its liabilities is termed as capital receipts.
+Any receipt which indicates a decrease in the government’s assets and increases in its liabilities is termed as capital receipt.
 Examples include:

 This expenditure is done to reduce liabilities and create more assets.
-Few examples are:
+A few examples are:

 Expenditure or long-term investments in creating assets such as hospitals, roads, etc.